• Youth Cob BasicsTuesdays August 2 - 30, 2016

 Below is our most up to date workshop schedule.
 Also, please join our mailing list via the home page.

-Class size is limited to 6 people.
+Class size limited to 15 people / day.
 Bring a lunch, snacks provided.
+Ages 16+.

 Includes email support.
 Registration is anytime and ongoing.
 Email us at firstname.lastname@example.org to begin.

 A growing number of people are interested in natural building, earthen building, and permaculture.
 Our workshops seek to empower people with information and hands-on instruction for a self-reliant, ecological lifestyle.